wds4/pretty-good/README.md

 The class thread is so named because it may be thought of as a generalization of the notion of a <i>class</i> in an object oriented programming language such as javascript.
 In the above example, consider a javascript Class called "dog" with instances "Fido," "Spot," etc.

 Class threads connect to each other in a variety of ways.
 A collection of interconnected class threads may be referred to as a tapestry, or (equivalently) a concept graph.
 Class threads provide the scaffolding for the concept graph.
 Although other categories of threads exist, the class thread is the most important category of thread.

+### knowledge curation in the TT model

+(best way to understand this is to see it in action.
+Which is why I'm coding this app.
+See the screenshots above showing how the grapevine curates a list.)

 ## Install Pretty Good